 TEDx talks are locally organised versions of TED talks and have to follow all the same rules, guidelines and aims of TED.
 However, all TED and TEDx talks are about ideas and not about the person speaking.
 What we look for when choosing talks, is to ask ourselves that when someone finishes listening to a talk, will they will remember the idea more than the person who delivered it?
 Therefore, when thinking about your speaker application, do not worry about previous speaking experience or confidence in presenting as we will help you with this and instead try to be clear on what your idea is and whether it (or at least your take on it) is truly new and innovative, and will leave the audience with something truly thought provoking. (this was largely lifted from the licence feedback from TED)

-The theme for 2019 is ‘A reimagined Future’.
+The theme for 2021 is ‘A New Horizon’.
 We are more than happy for all applications to have their own take on this theme, but here are some things to think about to help with your application with this theme: What is coming next?
 How can you reimagine something that hasn’t happened yet?
 What will be possible in the future that wasn’t possible before?
 What things do we need to think about for the future?
 What can we change today to reimagine our future?

-We have had a range of talks and performances over the past 2 years, delivering 24 talks and 2 performances, which have to date received more than 50,000 views from all over the world.
+We have had a range of talks and performances over the past 3 years, delivering 33 talks and 5 performances, which have to date received almost 1,400,000 views from all over the world and counting.
 To see some of our previous talks, please click here

-- Please provide your full name, address, email and contact number
+1. Please provide your full name, address, email and contact number.

-- please outline your main idea in relation to the theme ‘A Reimagined Future.’
-(250 words max)
+2. Please outline your main idea in relation to the theme ‘A New Horizon.’
+(250 words max).

-- What is your favourite TED/TEDx talk and why?
-(250 words max)
+4. Tell us what is your favourite TED/TEDx talk and why?
+Please provide a link to the talk (250 words max).